Investigation of the Effect of Thermal-Induced Atomic Motion on the Conductance of Copper Thin Films: Results and Discussion

 \subsubsection{Pristine Cu Slab}

 Tranmission spectra of the trajectories were sampled every 100~fs over the last 10~ps of the trajectory.
 These transmission spectra were compared to those for the initial structure of the AIMD trajectories.
-The initial structure was defined as having all Cu atoms in their bulk FCC crystallographic positions, but their \textit{y}-positions are adjusted to match the spacing listed in Table~\ref{Interlayer Spacing} for a given temperature.
-In this configuration, each layer of Cu was located at its crystallographic position with the thermally expanded interlayer spacing.
+This initial structure is the configuration used to start the AIMD run: all Cu atoms are at their fcc crystallographic sites.
+For a given temperature, the coordinates of Cu at each layer are uniformly adjusted so that the interlayer spacings match the values listed in Table~\ref{Interlayer Spacing}.
+Thus, the initial structure represents an ordered, thermally expanded lattice with each Cu layer at its crystallographic position and the appropriate temperature-dependent interlayer spacing.

 For the dynamics of the Cu slab under a thermal environment, we performed AIMD trajectories and extracted structures from these trajectories and define them as the AIMD structures.
 Information regarding the trajectories used for the electron transport calculations is provided in Fig.~S3 of the Supplemental Material~\cite{SM}, including their instantaneous energy and temperature.
 Due to the thermal environment, Cu atoms were displaced from their crystallographic position, which induced lattice distortion.
-Using the structures generated from the initial structures and AIMD trajectories, we performed electron transport calculations and obtained their transmission $T(E)$.
+Using the structures generated from the initial structures and AIMD trajectories, we performed electron transport calculations and obtained their transmission spectra $T(E)$ .
 The obtained transmission spectra are shown in Fig.~\ref{Pristine Transmission}.
 At each temperature, thermal motion lowers the transmission (gray) when compared to their respective initial structure (black).
 As expected, the reduction effect is greater at higher temperature.
 The transmission values at the Fermi level are shown in Table~S1 of the Supplemental Material~\cite{SM}.

 Because of the steep slope of $T(E)$ near the Fermi level ($E_\mathrm{F}$), the transmission value at $E_\mathrm{F}$ is sensitive to small shifts in energy.
 To account for this sensitivity, we estimated the low-bias conductance, $G$, by integrating $T(E)$ near the Fermi level with a small bias window,